sy-ph/wallpapers/README.md

 # wallpapers
-None of these images are mine.
+I don't own any of these images.

 Images from "bard" folder are mostly made by https://twitter.com/bard713.